 This is determined by your personal properties and assets.
 We invite you to contact the Law Offices of Alice A. Salvo to discuss your alternatives.
 Here are some probate-avoidance tools and strategies:

 The Law Offices of Alice A. Salvo highly advises the executor to retain the services of a law firm to assist in estate administration.
 An experienced probate and estate planning attorney should draft the documentation needed to open and close the estate, as well as counsel you through this legally complex process.
 We take satisfaction in being able to help with every aspect of estate administration at the Law Offices of Alice A. Salvo.
-Call us or fill out the client form here!
+Call us today or fill out our online contact form.